Discovering...

 زعفران

 Moroccan saffron from Taliouine in the Anti-Atlas is among the finest in the world.
 Each crocus flower yields only three stigma threads, and it takes over 150,000 flowers to produce one kilogram.
-This labor intensity makes saffron the most expensive spice by weight.
+The harvest runs October through November, when families gather at dawn to pick the purple flowers.
+Taliouine saffron carries a protected geographical indication and its crocin content rivals Iranian varieties.

 كمون